 Refunds of excess aid will be processed through the office of Student Accounts, 104 Old Main (Phone: 724-738-2088), on or after the first day of classes.

-Eligibility for Title IV financial aid (Stafford Loan, Graduate PLUS Loan, Federal work-study) requires that the student maintain satisfactory academic progress (SAP), as defined by the Financial Aid Office.
+Eligibility for Title IV financial aid (Direct Loan, Graduate PLUS Loan, Federal work-study) requires that the student maintain satisfactory academic progress (SAP), as defined by the Financial Aid Office.
 Students are encouraged to read the complete SAP policy.
 A summary of a few of the requirements includes: